-Dr. Alex Kerr, Acting Director; Ph: (671) 735-2182; FAX: 734-6767; E-mail: alexander.kerr@uguam.uog.edu
+Dr. Peter Schupp, Acting Director; Ph: (671) 735-2186; FAX: 734-6767;

+E-mail: peter.schupp@gmail.com

 The University's Marine Laboratory, established in 1970, is a research, teaching and service facility located on the shore of Pago Bay below the main campus.
 The research focus of the Marine Laboratory is in the area of tropical reef studies.
 Basic research is conducted by individual staff members in their specialty areas (ichthyology and fisheries biology, evolutionary ecology, population genetics of marine organisms, marine biogeography, general invertebrate zoology, coral physiology and larval ecology, chemical ecology of reef organisms and natural products chemistry, community ecology and species interaction).
 Applied research is conducted in aquaculture and tropical fisheries.
 Services to the community include environmental impact surveys, studies relating to coastal zone management, and pollution research.
 The Marine Laboratory students have donated their time and given lectures and tours for many diverse interest groups and thousands of school children.